Click each heading for more detailed information.

-- Mining requires a net volume of two and four barrels of freshwater to extract and upgrade one barrel of bitumen.7
+- Mining requires a net volume of 2.4 barrels of freshwater to extract and upgrade one barrel of bitumen.7

 - In situ techniques require approximately 0.8 to 1.7 barrels of water to extract and upgrade a barrel of oil.
 8